-We’re delighted that you’re thinking of submitting a proposal to The Lead Developer Call for Proposals.
+We’re delighted that you’re thinking of submitting a proposal to Lead Dev Call for Proposals.
 We hope the following guide helps you with your application.

-The meetup CFP doesn't have a deadline, we will get in touch with you closer to the meetup date (usually 6-4 weeks before the actual meetup date).
+You can submit a talk proposal here to be considered for our regular meetups.
+The meetup CFP doesn't have a deadline but we'll get in touch closer to a specific meetup (usually 4-6 weeks before the event).

 Our audience consists of tech leads, lead developers, senior engineers, and engineering managers, as well as CTOs and VP Engineering folk.
 They are consistently technical (across a very broad range of technologies and industries) and at minimum coaching and leading, with many also line managing people in their organisations.
 Some folks also attend when they have just been promoted, or when they are trying to figure out what skills they need to develop in order to progress into a tech lead role.